international-year-of-the-salmon/2019-FishTrawl/README.md

 🙋 Welcome to the repository for the fish trawl data collected in the Gulf of Alaska in 2019 as part of the International Year of the Salmon High Seas Expedition.

+🤖 See the metadata record for this dataset here: 10.21966/DPHZ-AS73

 🐟 The repository is structured as follows:
   * `original_data` contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.
   * `standardized_data` contains the standardized data tables as they will be published to OBIS or ERDDAP.